xiix0/scam/README.md

-Too much is just enough.
+"... all the modern inconveniences ..."
-		-- Mark Twain, on whiskey
+		-- Mark Twain